kiyalbekkyzy/vr-farm-alpha/README.md

-# VR Cafe Simulator (Early Alpha)
+#VR Farm Simulator (Early Alpha)

 ## Project Description

-This project is an early alpha VR café simulation created using Godot and OpenXR.
+This project is an early alpha VR farming simulation created using Godot and OpenXR.

-The player can interact with objects and simulate pouring drinks into a cup.
+The player can interact with objects, collect vegetables, and simulate farming activities in VR.

 ---

 ## Idea and Goal

-The goal of the project is to explore VR interaction mechanics in a café environment.
+The goal of the project is to explore VR interaction mechanics in a farm environment.

 The player can:

-* grab objects
+* collect vegetables from fields
-* pour a drink into a cup
+* gather produce in a basket
+* explore a greenhouse with additional crops
+* interact with simple farm objects

 ---